 where $0\le \phi \le\pi$, $\dot \phi\in \R$ and $g$ is the acceleration of gravity.
 In the range of variation of $\phi$, the differential equation (\ref{eqR1}) has only one unstable fixed point with coordinates $(\phi,\dot \phi)=(\pi/2,0)$.

-As the inverted pendulum equation \eqref{eqR1} is Hamiltonian, the energy is conserved and the phase space curves have the equation $\dot \phi=\pm \sqrt{2 E_0/(m \ell^2)-2 g \sin \phi/\ell}$, where $E_0$ is the initial energy of the two-legged robot.
+As the inverted pendulum equation \eqref{eqR1} is Hamiltonian, the energy is conserved, and the phase space curves have the equation $\dot \phi=\pm \sqrt{2 E_0/(m \ell^2)-2 g \sin \phi/\ell}$, where $E_0$ is the initial energy of the two-legged robot.
 If $E_0\ge mg\ell:=E_c$, the phase space curves are defined for $\phi\in[0,\pi]$.
 If $0\le E_0< E_c$, the phase space curves are defined for $\phi\in [0,\arcsin(E_0/E_c]\cup [\pi-\arcsin( E_0/E_c,\pi]$.
 In figure~\ref{figR-2}a), we show the phase space curves of the equation (\ref{eqR1}) of the inverted pendulum.

-Due to the geometry of the phase space curves, for the two-legged robot to start to move and reach the vertical position, the energy deposited in the initial conditions of the pendulum has to obey the condition $E_0> E_c$.
-In order to complete phases i)-iii) in figure~\ref{figR-1}, by (\ref{eqR2}), this energy condition leads to
+For the two-legged robot to start to move and reach the vertical position, the energy deposited in the initial conditions of the pendulum has to obey the condition $E_0> E_c$.
+To complete phases i)-iii) in figure~\ref{figR-1}, by (\ref{eqR2}), this energy condition leads to

 In the case of planar motion and for simplicity, it can be assumed that $\phi_0=(\pi-\alpha)$, and therefore the condition \eqref{eqR3} reduces to ${\dot \phi_0}^2>2\frac {g}{\ell} (1-\cos \beta/2 )$, where $\beta=\pi-2\alpha$.